jakobzhao/noise_complaints/readme.md

 });
 ```

-To stand out the thematic map on a virtual globe, we change the base map by changing the **Imagery Provider** to `mapbox.dark`.
+To help the thematic map stand out on a virtual globe, we change the base map by changing the **Imagery Provider** to `mapbox.dark`.

 ```javascript
 var viewer = new Cesium.Viewer('cesiumContainer', {